 Basic Do’s and Don’ts To Avoid UPI Fraud Cases

-Avoid sharing your UPI PIN, password or OTP (One-Time Password) with anyone, including bank representatives.
-Legitimate bank representatives will never ask for such information over phone calls, emails or text messages.
+Never share your UPI PIN, password, or OTP (One-Time Password) with anyone, including bank representatives.
+Legitimate banks never request such details via calls, emails, or messages.

-Avoid using public or unsecured networks that can be easily accessed by hackers.
+Avoid using public or unsecured networks, as they can be accessed by hackers.

-Do not disable push notifications and transaction alerts on your UPI apps
+Never disable push notifications and transaction alerts on your UPI apps, as they help detect suspicious activities.

 Conclusion